GinvLab/InverseAlgos.jl/docs/src/samplers.md

 #### Interrupting and continuing simulations

 This package allows you to interrupt the simulation at any time by simply killing the Julia process.
 That should not create problems to the output files even in case of a crash of the program.
-The output files can then be used to continue (or re-start) the simulation from the point where it was interrupted by using the function [`contrunMC`](@ref MCSamplers.contrunMC).
+The output files can then be used to continue (or re-start) the simulation from the point where it was interrupted by using the function [`contrunMC`](@ref Samplers.contrunMC).
 This function needs as the first argument a dictionary containing the generic simulation parameters (see above).
-Moreover, this function allows for a continuation using the same exact parameters used before or, by additionally passing a new instance of `AbstractMCParams` of the appropriate type (e.g., a [`HMCParams`](@ref MCSamplers.HMCParams) struct) to continue the previous simulation with new algorithm-specific parameters.
+Moreover, this function allows for a continuation using the same exact parameters used before or, by additionally passing a new instance of `AbstractMCParams` of the appropriate type (e.g., a [`HMCParams`](@ref Samplers.HMCParams) struct) to continue the previous simulation with new algorithm-specific parameters.

 The output files are written using the Single Writer Multiple Reader (SWMR) capabilities of the HDF5 file format, so it is easy while the simulation is running to launch a different Julia instance and, from there, to plot or analyze the results so far.
 The SWMR will guarantee that only the initial process will the able to write to the file, while allowing others to read the data.

-Finally, in case the output file containing the saved models gets corrupted because of wrong HDF5 "status flags", the function  [`clear_stflags_hdf5`](@ref MCSamplers.clear_stflags_hdf5) provides a way to clear them and then continue the simulation using [`contrunMC`](@ref MCSamplers.contrunMC).
+Finally, in case the output file containing the saved models gets corrupted because of wrong HDF5 "status flags", the function  [`clear_stflags_hdf5`](@ref Samplers.clear_stflags_hdf5) provides a way to clear them and then continue the simulation using [`contrunMC`](@ref Samplers.contrunMC).

 ### Example 1: Sampling a 2D Gaussian with the "standard" HMC algorithm

-In the following we show a simple example of how to construct a custom problem and run [`MCSamplers`](@ref) to sample the target distribution.
+In the following we show a simple example of how to construct a custom problem and run [`Samplers`](@ref) to sample the target distribution.
 In this case we aim at sampling a simple 2D Gaussian probability density function (PDF), which corresponds to having a Gaussian likelihood function and a forward model which is simply the identity matrix.
 In other words, the forward model is given by
 ```math
 \mathbf{G} =
 \begin{bmatrix}